-Going forward, we can only expect the roles and responsibilities of facility managers to become more technical, strategic, and indispensable.
+Going forward, we can only expect the roles of facility managers and FM responsibilities to become more technical, strategic, and indispensable.

 In this article, we explore both longstanding and new facility management tasks.
 We also review skills and certifications necessary for anyone interested in entering or excelling in this increasingly key department.

 What are the roles and responsibilities of a facilities manager?

 Of course the more things change, the more they stay the same.
 That’s certainly true for the key facilities manager roles and FM responsibilities.

 With the Internet of Things (IoT), cyber threats to building automation networks, the move to hybrid work, and new health and safety standards, there’s no doubt how facility management professionals do their work is increasingly complex.

 At their core, FMs have always been primarily focused on running the daily operations of a company and its building.
 Their role is historically centered around ensuring workplaces are conducive to growth, and supporting an engaging and positive employee experience.
 Unlike property and office managers, FMs also play a large role in change management.

 The bottom line is everyone from entry-level FMs to experienced facilities managers should be focused on maximizing efficiencies and sustainability.
 This is, of course, in conjunction with creating a healthy and fulfilling work environment.
 This was true before and during the pandemic, and will remain so in the years to come.

 It’s important to keep these key facilities management duties and FM responsibilities top of mind as we consider the new added complexities that have been accelerated by COVID-19.